arod1207/HW-10-Template-Engine-Employee/README.md

 ## Installation
- ### To you the generator, you must have node.js installed.
-Npm is also recommended to download the inquirer module.
+ ### To use the generator, you must have node.js installed.
+Npm is also recommended to download the inquirer module needed to run the app.

 ## Usage
- ### To use the app, run "node app.js",  then input the information needed at the given prompts.
+ ### To use the app, run "node app.js" in the terminal,  then input the information needed at the given prompts.
 A team.html file will be generated in the output folder.
 Open the html file in your browser to see the team members displayed